zeinatris/cis-222/README.md

         <li>Project Part II</li>
         <li>Final Exam</li>
 </ul>

+These items bring the total possible points up from 420 to 600.

 92% - 100% A (552 – 600)<br />
 84% - 91% B (504 – 551)<br />